-If you use a tool like Thrive Content Builder, this is so easy to do that you can possibly get the whole thing done in 30 minutes.
+If you use a tool like Thrive Architect, this is so easy to do that you can possibly get the whole thing done in 30 minutes.
 I know you may rack the noodle on the words to put on the page, but don’t be a perfectionist!
 Any landing page is better than none.

 These landing pages you will use in your marketing, including:

 - If you promote an affiliate offer in an email to your list, don’t try to “sell” them in the email.
 Instead, take them to a landing page which then reviews the product and makes it clear why you recommend it.

 - If you create a new lead magnet, don’t just email it direct to your subscribers.
 Instead, send them to a new landing page for it to resubscribe for it.
 This keeps them engaged, plus can enter them into an automated marketing sequence.

 Landing pages are leverage pages to grow your business in some way.
 You need many of them.
 And they should be different than your main blog theme.
 As in, no sidebar, no header/footer noise.
 You need a tool like Thrive Architect to make this easy.

 #8 – Pitch Yourself As A Podcast Guest

 We all know that guest posting CAN be an effective traffic generation method.
 Thing is, to do it right is pretty time consuming.